HostPapa: Services

 HostPapa offers several shared website hosting plans which provide unlimited domains and subdomains, with 500 to 1000MB limited individual email, MySQL, cPanel access, and private name services.
-In 2015, PC Magazine pointed out that, unlike some of its competitors, HostPapa did not offer dedicated or managed WordPress hosting.
+They also offer VPS hosting, reseller hosting, and Managed WordPress hosting.

 Incidents

 On May 7, 2015, Fergal Gallagher from Tech Times reported a worldwide hacking issue that endangered millions of websites.
 WordPress software (content management system) vulnerabilities could have allowed hackers to gain control of websites using the default theme and plug-in if the website owner or administrator clicked on a malicious link.
 At the time of publication, major web hosts, including HostPapa, had already fixed the vulnerability.